nrkno/core-components/packages/core-dialog/readme.md

 ## FAQ
-### Why use `<dialog>` when it is not supported by all browsers?
+### Why use `<core-dialog>` when it is not supported by all browsers?
-There is currently [minimal support](https://caniuse.com/#feat=dialog) for the `<dialog>` element.
+There is currently [minimal support](https://caniuse.com/#feat=dialog) for the `<core-dialog>` element.
 However, to ensure best accessibility, `@nrk/core-dialog` uses native functionality whenever possible, and augments with `role="dialog"` as a fallback.
 For more information about the dialog element visit the [W3C HTML 5.2 specification](https://www.w3.org/TR/html52/interactive-elements.html#the-dialog-element).
 For more information about WAI-ARIA practices for the dialog element visit the [W3C WAI-ARIA Authoring Practices 1.1](https://www.w3.org/TR/wai-aria-practices-1.1/#dialog_modal)